 Either you need a car or you can rent a bike.

 This coast of the island is often affected on windy days.
 However, being more distant, it’s not rare to find a lonely spot to spend a day in full privacy.

 Sail to Despotiko Island

-A palette of blues, greens, and turquoises cleverly mix with the gray shades of the rock formations around you.
+A palette of blues, greens, and turquoise cleverly mixes with the gray shades of the rock formations around you.
 Curious shapes that allow the boat to venture under natural rock bridges and mysterious angles are difficult to forget.

 Then, there’s the actual crossing of the sea to reach the archaeological site.
 Despotiko is almost in the center of the Cyclades.
-In clear days it offers spectacular views of Antiparos, Syros, Serifos, Sifnos, Sikinos and Ios.
+On clear days it offers spectacular views of Antiparos, Syros, Serifos, Sifnos, Sikinos, and Ios.

 On the tiny island, the flora is rich and wild.
 In Spring you will enjoy the colors and perfumes of herbs and daisies.

 Significant archaeological findings give Despotiko similar characteristics to the sacred island of Delos.

 Due to its central position, the area played an important role in sea navigation.

 Archaeological excavations brought to light an important late Archaic sanctuary.